ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/universal/guides/code_injection/code_injection.md

 4) You're done!
 Save your ROM, cross your fingers and start it up!

 ## Additional notes
+### Using Assembly
+If you do not feel like writing C or C++, or you want to do a relatively simple patch, then you are also able to use assembly!
+C and C++ compile into assembly, which is then assembled into an executable and linkable format (ELF) file.
+Assembly is just assembled into the ELF format directly.
+So, you can very easily use tools such as kingcom's armips, or (if you set up the C/C++ compiler above) the GNU assembler.

+To use assembly, just follow the same conventions above for naming functions/symbols.
+Then, assemble and link your file with the instructions above.
+Assuming you are using the GNU assembler, you just need to use the following options when assembling your file:
+- `-march=armv5t` - target the ARMv5T architecture.
+- `-mthumb (optional)` - generate Thumb instructions (instead of ARM).
+- `-mtune=arm946e-s` (optional) - target the ARM946E-S architecture.

+From there, just follow the steps for [linking](#linking).

 ### Patch priority

 Should you need to change the priority of loading a DLL patch to higher than 4 (default), hold the `Alt` key while clicking `Convert ELF to DLL` and you'll be prompted to choose the priority after conversion.